alifeinbinary/stegg/README.md

 - Typescript
 - React
 - HTML Canvas
-- Encryption in the browser
+- Cryptography in the browser
 - Image generation and consumption
 - Embedding metadata in files